DataDog/hiring-engineers/answers.md

 The results showed a breakdown in the series data, where the values are grouped by the Random Test metric value, across env:* and region:*.
 This was not elegant so given the same challenge again, I would be more cautious of the logical grouping.

-For this exercise, I know how to remedy this logical situation: I manually entered tags for both of these systems for the Random Test custom Agent checks.

 - Give it a descriptive monitor name and message (it might be worth it to include the link to your previously created dashboard in the message).
 Make sure that the monitor will notify you via email.